camunda/camunda-docs-static/get-started/content/dmn11/model.md

 # Start with the Table Header

-First, click on "Enter Advanced Mode" to see and edit the technical properties.

 Start by setting the name of the decision.
 Click on the top left field and type "Dish" as the [name of the decision](/manual/latest/reference/dmn11/decision-table/#decision-name).

 {{< img src="../img/modeler-step1.png" >}}

 Next, click on the field below and replace "decision" by "dish" to set the technical [id of the decision](/manual/latest/reference/dmn11/decision-table/#decision-id) which is used to reference the decision inside the process application.

-To set the [label of the input](/manual/latest/reference/dmn11/decision-table/input/#input-label) click on the field under "Input" and type "Season".
-Same for the [output label](/manual/latest/reference/dmn11/decision-table/output/#output-label), click on the field under "Output" and type "Dish".
+To set the [label of the input](/manual/latest/reference/dmn11/decision-table/input/#input-label) click on the field under "Input" and type "Season" in the "Input Label" field.
+Same for the [output label](/manual/latest/reference/dmn11/decision-table/output/#output-label), click on the field under "Output" and type "Dish" in the "Output Label" field.

 {{< img src="../img/modeler-step2.png" >}}